AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-file-type-settings.md

 ## Flash videos to PDF settings {#flash-videos-to-pdf-settings}

 PDF Generator supports the ability to submit a video for Adobe Flash (SWF or FLV file) and create a PDF file with a video for Adobe Flash embedded in it.
-This conversion does not require Adobe Flash Player to be installed on the forms server.
+This conversion does not require Adobe Flash Player to be installed on the Forms Server.
 For instructions about accessing this option, see [Create or edit file type settings](configuring-file-type-settings.md#create-or-edit-file-type-settings).

 **Filename Extensions:** Comma-separated list of filename extensions that can be converted.